 Any way you slice it, 13 years of schooling is a significant financial investment, but by conducting research and identifying the right fit for your child, is a worthwhile one too.

-Rebecca Wainwright is the K-12 Account Executive at Good Education Group.
+Rebecca Wainwright is the K-12 Account Executive at Good Education Media.
 She is passionate about assisting schools with showcasing the very best of what they have to offer prospective, current and former students.
-Find out more about Bec and her role here at Good Education Group.
+Find out more about Bec and her role here at Good Education Media.